 SS 3 Demonstrate an understanding of how methods of inquiry in the Social Sciences are applied to collect and examine data in a variety of social issues.

-V Construct and evaluate answers to questions of moral and political concern (e.g., questions of morally correct conduct, justice, and social policy) via rational deliberation and based on solid evidence.
+V Construct and/or evaluate responses to questions of moral and political concern (e.g., questions of morally correct conduct, justice, and social policy) via careful analysis and based on sufficient evidence.

 W 1 Analyze a variety of rhetorical situations.